dmikushin/mindquantum/docs/source/installation.rst

 some of the required programs and libraries.
 See one of the sub-sections under :ref:`requirements` for your particular system for more information in order to find out how to achieve that.

+If you plan on distributing the version of MindQuantum you have compiled on your system, we would suggest that you have a look at :ref:`build_wheels`.

 .. _install_from_pypi:

 Install from Pypi